ELynx/zoom-fx-modding/README.md

   Any tips there do a round-trip across the world, though.
 </details>

-# What are those small patch cables?
-They are original Russian development produced and sold by [LexCable](https://www.lexcable.ru/).

-If you are interested, give them a visit and support them with a purchase.
-They are small independent business that need every bit of funds.

-# Now to the full README
+# Now to the software development and official README
 ## First of all
 This is by no means supported or otherwise authorized by Zoom Corporation.